arthurmoreno/personal-finance-dashboard/README.md

 ## Folder Structure
 ```
 personal-finance-dashboard/
-├── .streamlit/                         # Hidden.
-│   ├── secrets.toml                    # Contains the API keys for the firebase connection
 ├── app_pages/                          # Directory for all the pages
 ├── example_resources/                  # Directory for storing data files for demo
 │   ├── categorized/                    # Data for the dashboard
 │   └── raw/                            # Data for the categorizer
-├── firebase/                           # All modules to handle the firebase connection
 ├── static/                             # Static files
 ├── utils/                              # Utility functions for all plots and calculations
 ├── .gitignore